waffle-iron/team1432.github.io/source/posts/2016-06-25-prototype-launcher-plans.md

 This will be our first project we will CAD with [Autodesk Inventor](http://www.autodesk.com/products/inventor/overview).
 In the future, we hope to CAD all of our robot designs.

-After this prototype, we hope to build a robot with a rotating turret. thees si a speling erroor.
+After this prototype, we hope to build a robot with a rotating turret.